-Many of the teaching strategies used around this time involved highly repetitive (drill) tasks that emphasised memorisation (rote learning) while deemphasising critical thinking, problem solving, metacognitive and social skills.
+Many of the teaching strategies used around this time involved highly repetitive (drill) tasks that emphasised memorisation (rote learning) while de-emphasising critical thinking, problem solving, metacognitive and social skills.
 Students spoke very little, the teacher spoke a lot, and behaviour management was often brutal by today’s standards.

 Hint: while it is easy to shake our heads at what things were like in the past, bear in mind the context in which the education system was evolving.
 At the time, attending school was a luxury.
 It was only the Mines Act 1842 that banned women and boys under ten years old from working in coal mines in the UK.
 This wasn’t that long ago.
 Children as young as 5 and 6 worked in harrowing and dangerous conditions for 12 hours per day.
 Strangely, the Mines Act was passed just as much to uphold conservative Victorian-era beliefs about sexuality as it was to protect children from harm: girls worked topless in these mines which was considered highly improper and it made them potentially unmarriable.
-After public outcry, and once the upper echelons of the influential class learnt about these goings-on, the new laws were introduced not long thereafter.
+After public outcry, and once the upper echelons of the influential class learnt about these goings-on, the new laws were introduced not long afterwards.

 However, there is another side to traditional teaching strategies that is often ignored and dismissed.
 Many of the strategies used in the past continue to be used in some way or another by teachers today.
-They have however, been adopted to suit our current understanding and beliefs about what a quality education system looks like.
+They have however been adapted to suit our current understanding and beliefs about what a quality education system looks like.
 For example, ‘look-cover-write-check’ is a modern version of rote learning how to spell words and to increase vocabulary.
-In the past, teachers had students write out words hundreds of time believing that method to be the best way to learn.
+In the past, teachers had students write out words hundreds of times believing that method to be the best way to learn.
 Even if a student did happen to remember the unfamiliar word a few months later, it is unlikely that they would ever be able to use it correctly in any useful way outside of the classroom.
 These techniques can be thought of as experiments that paved the way for today’s best practice models of teaching.

 The issue with rote learning is that students often don’t know how to use what they have learnt in a real context.